FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_category/the-stage-and-television-today.md

 ---
 layout: post-no-comments-no-date
-title: "Category: The Stage and Television Today"
+title: The Stage and Television Today
-maintitle: "Category: The Stage and Television Today"
+maintitle: The Stage and Television Today
 ---

 {% assign posts = site.categories["The Stage and Television Today"] | sort: "date" %}